dart-lang/site-www/src/codelabs/dart-cheatsheet/index.md

 }
 {% endprettify %}

-These are invoked using their full name:
+To use a named constructor, invoke it using its full name:

 {% prettify dart %}
 final myPoint = Point.origin();